modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Repeater.md

 [ ![This is the result of that group in the content canvas.
 We've added the keys in blue so you can see they align with the group. ](https://assets.modmore.com/uploads/2014/11/repeater_highlighted_1.png)](https://assets.modmore.com/uploads/2014/11/repeater_highlighted_1.png "This is the result of that group in the content canvas.
 We've added the keys in blue so you can see they align with the group. ")

-If it doesn't quite look the same to you and you have no idea why, let us know!
-We're here to help and available via support@modmore.com.

 Now let's move on to the Template.
 The Template is how each row in the repeater is displayed, while the Wrapper Template is used as a wrapper.
 As we built our site with Zurb's Foundation we'll use markup and classes for that, but you can of course use this with any type of markup/css.

 This is what we'd like our repeater to look like (though you can probably design something a lot prettier!):